-8.3 8.2 Among the national purposes of Green Belt are preventing neighbouring towns merging into one another and preserving the setting and special character of historic towns.
+- 8.1 With regard to point 2 of the policy, this applies to all forms of development and relates to volume (not footprint).
+Calculations of increases in volume will not include any existing outbuildings.
+The need for removal of permitted development rights will be considered on a case-by-case basis and with regard to particular aspects of the General Permitted Development Order.
+Original building relates to a building as it existed on 1 July 1948 or, if constructed after 1 July 1948, as it was built originally (as defined within Annex 2 (Glossary) of the NPPF). - 8.2 Among the national purposes of Green Belt are preventing neighbouring towns merging into one another and preserving the setting and special character of historic towns.
 In the case of the Nottingham-Derby Green Belt, a fundamental purpose is to prevent the merging of Nottingham and Derby, and in order to achieve this it is essential to prevent the merging of the towns and villages between the two cities, as recognised in Policy 3 of the Aligned Core Strategy.
-In the absence of the local clarification provided by point 43 of the policy, it could be argued that the merging of villages in Broxtowe with neighbouring towns and villages might be acceptable.
+In the absence of the local clarification provided by point 3 of the policy, it could be argued that the merging of villages in Broxtowe with neighbouring towns and villages might be acceptable.
 Similarly, several villages in Broxtowe have special historic character which needs to be protected by Green Belt policy.
-This clarification was included in the assessment criteria that was were used in the 'Preferred Approach to Site Allocations (Green Belt Review)' consultation of February 2015, following previous consultation and agreement with Ashfield, Gedling and Nottingham City Councils.
+This clarification was included in the assessment criteria that were used in the 'Preferred Approach to Site Allocations (Green Belt Review)' consultation of February 2015, following previous consultation and agreement with Ashfield, Gedling and Nottingham City Councils.

-8.4 8.3 The policy is considered likely to have a minor positive effect against on the housing and economic structure objectives as it could aid the diversification of the rural economy, as well as providing possibly diversify the mix of housing, and provide a flexible approach for extensions to agricultural residential and commercial buildings in the Green Belt. , and especially It also has a positive effect against the health objective as it is likely to promote recreational uses. by promoting recreational uses.
-It has an uncertain effect against the heritage and landscape objectives depending upon locations.
+8.3 The policy is considered likely to have a positive effect on the housing and economic structure objectives as it could aid the diversification of the rural economy, as well as providing a flexible approach for extensions to residential and commercial buildings in the Green Belt.
+It also has a positive effect against the health objective as it is likely to promote recreational uses.

-8.5 8.4 In response to the 'Issues and Options' consultation, representations were made that the current policy should be retained and that rural diversification should be promoted.
+8.4 In response to the 'Issues and Options' consultation, representations were made that the current policy should be retained and that rural diversification should be promoted.
 At the 'Topics Workshops' there were a variety of opinions expressed, with strong support for the protection of the Green Belt and consensus that sports facilities of an appropriate scale should generally be supported.

-The number of permissions granted contrary to Green Belt policy by the Council and by inspectors, together with the reasons for those decisions.
+• The number of permissions granted contrary to Green Belt policy by the Council and by inspectors, together with the reasons for those decisions.